moby/moby/docs/userguide/networking/work-with-networks.md

 ### Network-scoped alias

-While `links` provide private name resolution that is localized within a container, the network-scoped alias provides a way for a container to be discovered by an alternate name by any other container within the scope of a particular network.
+While *link*s provide private name resolution that is localized within a container, the network-scoped alias provides a way for a container to be discovered by an alternate name by any other container within the scope of a particular network.
-Unlike the `link` alias, which is defined by the consumer of a service, the network-scoped alias is defined by the container that is offering the service to the network.
+Unlike the *link* alias, which is defined by the consumer of a service, the network-scoped alias is defined by the container that is offering the service to the network.